linuxboot/book/src/intro.md

 Go is a systems programming language created by Google.
 Go has strong typing, language level support for concurrency, inter-process communication via channels, runtime type safety and other protective measures, dynamic allocation and garbage collection, and closures.
-Go has a package syntax similar to Java that makes it easy to determine what packages a given program needs.
+Go has a package name notation similar to Java that makes it clear to determine what packages a given program needs.

-The modern language constructs make Go a much safer language than C. This safety is critical for network-attached embedded systems, which usually have network utilities written in C, including web servers, network servers including sshd, and programs that provide access to a command interpreter, itself written in C. All are proving to be vulnerable to the attack-rich environment that the Internet has become.
+The modern language constructs make Go a much safer language than C. This safety is critical for network-attached embedded systems, which usually have network utilities written in C, including web servers, network servers including `sshd`, and programs that provide access to a command interpreter, itself written in C. All are proving to be vulnerable to the attack-rich environment that the Internet has become.

-Even the most skilled programmers make simple mistakes that in C can be fatal, especially on network connected systems.
+Even the most skilled programmers can make mistakes that in C can be unrecoverable, especially on network connected systems.
 Currently, even the lowest-level firmware in our PCs, printers, and thermostats is network-connected.
 These programming mistakes are either impossible to make in Go or, if made, are detected at runtime and result in the program exiting.

-The case for using a high-level, safe language like Go in very low level embedded firmware might be stronger than for user programs, because exploits at the firmware level are nearly impossible to detect and mitigate.
+The case for using a high-level, safe language like Go in low level embedded firmware might be stronger than for user programs, because exploits at the firmware level are nearly impossible to detect and mitigate.

 The challenge to using Go in a storage-constrained environment such as firmware is that advanced language features lead to big binaries.
 Even a date program is about 2 MiB.
 One Go binary, implementing one function, is twice as large as a BusyBox binary implementing many functions.
 Currently, a typical BIOS FLASH part is 16 MiB.
 Fitting many Go binaries into a single BIOS flash part is not practical.
-The Go compiler is very fast and its sheer speed suggests a solution of having programs compiled only when they are used.
+The Go compiler is fast and its sheer speed suggests a solution of having programs compiled only when they are used.
 With this approach, you can build a root file system that has almost no binaries except the Go compiler itself.
 The compiled programs and packages can be saved to a RAM-based file system.
 Another solution is to compile everything together into one BusyBox-style program.
-There are also other solutions that involve fetching things over the network, but compiling dynamically with Go or creating a BusyBox program are the recommended solutions.
+Alternatively, programs can be fetched over the network, but compiling dynamically with Go or creating a BusyBox program are the recommended solutions.

 ## Benefits of LinuxBoot with UEFI servers